emilymorgado/astronomer-airflow-alerts/airflow-alerts.md

 ### Example Alert

-This alert fires when the scheduler is not heartbeating every 5 seconds for more than 3 minutes:
+This alert fires if the scheduler is not heartbeating every 5 seconds for more than 3 minutes:

 ```
 alert: AirflowSchedulerUnhealthy